handshake/handshake.github.io/_posts/2015-07-22-tracking-values.md

 three main parts.

 1.)
-The TRACKING_MAP, this is a map of the attributes we want to track for each model.
-And if that model has relationships, we refer to as children, they are automatically tracked as well.
+The TRACKING_MAP, this is a map of the attributes we want to track for each model. if that model has relationships, we refer to as children, they are automatically tracked as well.

 {% highlight python %}